Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-10 - select for multiple client
 connecting multiple clients to one server using select debugging select code for various clients to use at once (in progress)

+### 2024-01-11 - select for multiple client / implementing leaderboard
+started implementation of leaderboard to reflect changes in the score between multiple clients

+### 2024-01-13 - win/lose in client
+determined win/lose condition for multiple clients sent file containing detail back to winner client fixed Leaderboard

+### 2024-01-15 - new method for selection of modes
+allow for user to select between two modes changes to makefile to reflect new option added transcription to multiple clients